ElectricAxel/RPG_Maker_MV_Plugins/README.md

 # RPG_Maker_MV_Plugins
-All my RPG Maker Plugins
+This contains all my RPG Maker plugins and the ones in the works.

+# History behind these files
 In my down time while waiting for my work permit, when taking breaks from studying, I'd sometimes watch Development Livestreams on Twitch.tv.

 One day I made a friend in the RPG Maker community, and found out they have few Plugin Developers.
 Most of the RPG Maker developers don't actually know Javascript, so they have to resort to other people.